-In summary, a fraction of this paper will be dedicated to proving general results on random metric spaces.
-It is only at the end of the paper that this general formalism will be used to treat our specific problem as a (semi-)direct application.
+In summary, a part of the current work is dedicated to proving general results on random metric spaces.
+It is only at the end of the article that this general formalism will be used to treat our specific problem as a (semi-)direct application.
 Along the way, we will obtain new criteria to obtain a Yaglom law for branching processes in varying environment (see Remark~\ref{rem:comparisonAssumptions} below).
-We hope that this application will help to convince the reader that the abstract formalism introduced in \cite{FoutelSchertzer22, Greven2009, Gloede2013, gromov2007metric} (among others) and further developed in this paper is particularly well suited when treating general branching processes near criticality.
+We hope that this application will help convince the reader that the abstract formalism introduced in \cite{FoutelSchertzer22, Greven2009, Gloede2013, gromov2007metric} (among others) and further developed here is particularly well suited when treating general branching processes near criticality.